Functions and Types

 source

-Implement permutation test from the distribution of maximum LOD scores by LOCO to get thresholds at the levels of type 1 error, α.
+Implement permutation test by estimating the distribution of maximum LOD scores to get thresholds at the levels of type 1 error, α.
 The FlxQTL model is defined as

 !!!
 NOTE